 Creativity might look like chaos sometimes, but actually even the most creative people follow a series of stages in a methodical way.
 At Something Big we use a range of creative methodologies to help us get the crux of the problem we’re solving and create great work, for example using the simple 5 Why’s techniqueis a good discipline.

-If you’re feeling a bit stale and need help bringing back your creative spark talk to us about how we can help on firstname.lastname@example.org or 01483 746650.
+If you’re struggling with keeping your creative spark and feeling a bit stale, talk to us about how we can help on firstname.lastname@example.org or 01483 746650.